Sweden - Data Protection Overview

 According to the IMY Regulations there are possible exceptions to the main rule that only public authorities may process criminal conviction data.
 The exceptions apply to the following situations:

 - when necessary to comply with statutes applicable to social services;

-- in the line of certain educational organisations' care for students;
+- in the line of certain educational organizations' care for students;

 - as part of conflict checks carried out within law firms or similar legal practices; and